juliomrqz/django-support-tickets/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-Django-Support-Tickets could always use more documentation, whether as part of the
+django-support-tickets could always use more documentation, whether as part of the
-official Django-Support-Tickets docs, in docstrings, or even on the web in blog posts,
+official django-support-tickets docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback